avivamunshi/salina_wildfire_analysis/README.md

 # DATA512 Project Part 1

-This repository contains data and code for a human-centered data science project focused on understanding the impact of wildfires on the air quality of the city of Salina.
-The project's goal is to analyze historical data and make predictions for future years.
+This repository contains data, code, and visualizations for a human-centered data science project focused on understanding the impact of wildfires on the air quality of the city of Salina.
+The project's goal is to analyze historical data and build a predictive model that should predict smoke estimates for every year for the next 25 years.

 ## Goal

 The goal of this project is to predict the impact of smoke from wildfires on the air quality in Salina for 25 years based on existing data about AQI and Wildfire data in the USA.
-It involves analyzing historical data, including smoke estimates, air quality index (AQI), and fire-related information, to make these predictions.

 ## Licenses and API Information